omatei01/userspaceio/README.md

 ## pwmio
 I wasn't able to find a good C library that handled hardware PWM, so I worte one based on /sys/class/pwm.
-Currently I'm unable to get /sys/class/pwm working without root access.
-I will continue to explore how to do this.
+Your SBC must support hardware PWM and be exposed to the kernel via /sys/class/pwm.

 [![LED flash video](images/ledflash.mp4.png)](https://youtu.be/K4PbIpPA1dg)